Every applicant we have worked with has been shocked by the amount of time it takes to create three to four high-quality MBA applications.

 If you are applying for an MBA, then we can safely assume that you have previously applied to college and for jobs.
 Consequently, you may have a sense of how much time you will need to spend on your MBA applications.
 I’m fairly sure you’re wrong.

-I have been an admissions consultant for over ten years now, and I’ve worked with many clients who are no strangers to working fast and furious.
-What I can tell you is that every applicant I have worked with has been shocked by the amount of time it takes to create three to four high quality MBA applications.
+We have been admissions consultants for over ten years and worked with many clients who are no strangers to working fast and furious.
+What I can tell you is that every applicant I have worked with has been shocked by the amount of time it takes to create three to four high-quality MBA applications.

 I am not talking about the time it takes to study for the GMAT and earn a top score.
 In this article, I will discuss how much time should you budget for the other critical elements of the written application, namely your essays, resume, recommendation letters, and application forms.

 Let’s assume you plan to apply to three schools in a single application round and that once you start the application process you will work consecutive weeks between now and the deadline to complete your applications.

 Do you have an estimate in mind for the amount of time you should budget for applying to three schools?

 4 weeks?
 5 weeks?
 10 weeks?
 40 hours?
 50 hours?
 100 hours?

 200 hours of work to complete three MBA applications.
 Really?

 At MBA Prep School, we have broken the process of applying for an MBA into 10 steps that we call the MBA Prep Steps™.

 To give you an idea of the scope and scale of the project of applying to business school, below we will summarize each step and provide an estimate of how much time you may need to devote to each activity based on my experience working with successful applicants to top schools.